glahitette/kubernetes/k8s_cheat_sheet.md

   - The DaemonSet controller also creates Pods that ignore unschedulable taints, which allows the new Pods to launch onto a node that you are draining.
 - Resume scheduling **new pods** onto the node: `k uncordon <node name>`

+### Misc
+- Startup probes: run at container startup and stop running once they succeed; very similar to liveness probes (which run constantly on a schedule); useful for legacy applications that can have long startup times.
+- Readiness probes: used to prevent user traffic from being sent to pods that are still in the process of starting up (e.g. pod STATUS = Running but READY = "0/1")
+  - Example: for a service backed by multiple container endpoints, user traffic will not be sent to a particular pod until its containers have all passed the readiness checks defined by their readiness probes.
+- Pod’s restart policy: Always (by default), OnFailure (restarted only if error code returned), and Never.
+- Pod with InitContainer(s) will show "Init(0/n)" in their STATUS during initialisation

 [//]: # (### References)
 [//]: # (- https://kubernetes.io/docs/reference/k/cheatsheet/)
 [//]: # (- https://github.com/dennyzhang/cheatsheet-kubernetes-A4)